Klipper3d/klipper/docs/FAQ.md

 When upgrading the software, be sure to check the [config changes](Config_Changes.md) document for information on software changes that may require updates to your printer.cfg file.

+### Can I find out whether the printer has lost steps?

+In a way, yes.
+Home the printer, issue a `GET_POSITION` command, run your print, home again and issue another `GET_POSITION`.
+Then compare the values in the `mcu:` line.

+This might be helpful to tune settings like stepper motor currents, accelerations and speeds without needing to actually print something and waste filament: just run some high-speed moves in between the `GET_POSITION` commands.

+Note that endstop switches themselves tend to trigger at slightly different positions, so a difference of a couple of microsteps is likely the result of endstop inaccuracies.
+A stepper motor itself can only lose steps in increments of 4 full steps.
+(So, if one is using 16 microsteps, then a lost step on the stepper would result in the "mcu:" step counter being off by a multiple of 64 microsteps.)